Elizabethtown, Kentucky

-Elizabethtown is a home rule-class city in Hardin County, Kentucky, United States, and its county seat.
+Elizabethtown is a city in Hardin County, Kentucky, United States, and its county seat.
 The population was 31,394 at the 2020 census, making it the ninth-most populous city in the state.
 It is the principal city of the Elizabethtown metropolitan area, which is included in the Louisville/Jefferson County–Elizabethtown–Madison, Kentucky-Indiana combined statistical area.
 The Elizabethtown metropolitan area had a population of 125,569 in 2020.
+Elizabethtown is a home-rule class city under Kentucky law.

 History

 Established in 1793, Hardin County was named for Colonel John Hardin, an Indian fighter who worked with tribes in the local area.
 In a few years, professional men and tradesmen came to live in the area.
 In 1793, Colonel Andrew Hynes had 30 acre (until then known as the "Severn's Valley Settlement") surveyed and laid off into lots and streets to establish Elizabethtown.
 Named in honor of his wife, Elizabethtown was legally established in 1797.

 Thomas Lincoln helped Samuel Haycraft build a millrace at Haycraft's mill on Valley Creek.
 After Lincoln married Nancy Hanks in 1806, they lived in a log cabin built in Elizabethtown.
 Their daughter, Sarah, was born there in 1807.
 Soon after, they moved to the Sinking Spring Farm, where Abraham Lincoln was born in 1809.
 Thomas Lincoln took his family to Indiana in 1816.
 After his wife died in 1818, he returned to Elizabethtown and married Sarah Bush Johnston, widowed since 1816.
 She and her three children accompanied Thomas back to Indiana, where Sarah was stepmother to Thomas' two children.

 On March 5, 1850, the Commonwealth of Kentucky granted a charter to the Louisville and Nashville Railroad Company authorizing it to raise funds and built a railroad from Louisville to the Tennessee state line in the direction of Nashville.
 John L. Helm, the grandson of Capt.
 Thomas Helm, became the president of the railroad in October 1854; he directed construction of the main stem of the rail line through Elizabethtown.
 The rail line was completed to Elizabethtown in 1858, with the first train arriving on June 15, 1858.
 The opening of the railroad brought economic growth to Elizabethtown, which became an important trade center along the railroad and a strategic point during the Civil War.